-MLibrary Lightning Talks 2012
+MLibrary Lightning Talks August 2014

-- 2 PM to 3:30 PM
+- 3 PM to 4:15 PM

-- Shapiro Library Lobby
+- Hatcher Graduate Library

 Come and learn about the exciting work that your MLibrary colleagues have been doing in these rapid five-minute presentations.
 A lightning talk is a brief presentation that quickly informs the audience about a specific topic.
 In this case, each talk will be just 5 minutes long, and will focus on an area of interest or innovation within the MLibrary community.